shuai132/rpc_core/README.md

 ## Introduction

-The complete rpc frameworks (such as `gRPC` and `brpc`) have complex functions and are not practical for use in embedded platforms.
+The complete rpc frameworks (such as `gRPC` and `brpc`) have complex functions and are not practical on embedded platforms.

 This project offers a lightweight and user-friendly implementation that is better suited for one-to-one rpc calls.

-It supports a wide range of microchips, including Arduino, STM32, ESP32/ESP8266, and more.
+It supports all platforms and a wide range of microchips, including Arduino, STM32, ESP32/ESP8266, and more.

 Note:
 This project solely offers the protocol layer and API,